-- Promoting membership to the Tertiary Wellbeing Aotearoa New Zealand (TWANZ) network.
+Promoting membership to the Tertiary Wellbeing Aotearoa New Zealand (TWANZ) network.

-- Co-organising a biannual South Island Tertiary Forum for staff and students.
+> - Co-organising an annual South Island Tertiary Forum for staff and students.
 These events are an opportunity to discuss health and wellbeing issues and highlight current and future projects.

-- Conducting the South Island Tertiary Health and Wellbeing Survey 2016.
+> - Conducting the South Island Tertiary Health and Wellbeing Survey 2016.
 This survey involved 7 tertiary education providers.